How Family Members Can Help With a Criminal Case

 - Find out where they're being held.
 County jail inmate search tools are usually available online.
 Search "[county name] inmate search" or call the jail directly.

 - Understand the bail situation.
 Bail may have been set at booking.
-If they can't afford bail, a bail bondsman typically charges 10% of the bail amount (non-refundable).
+If they can't afford bail, a bail bondsman typically charges 10% of the bail amount (non-refundable) (industry standard per state insurance regulations).
 Some jurisdictions have bail reform programs that allow release without cash bail.

 - Contact an attorney.
 If they don't already have one, start researching immediately.
-If they can't afford private counsel, they'll be assigned a public defender — but this won't happen until their first court appearance.
+If they can't afford private counsel, in most jurisdictions, they'll be assigned a public defender, but this won't happen until their first court appearance.

 If They're Out on Bail or OR (Own Recognizance)